-Serve in Communities – Explore a Career – Learn How to Make a Difference
+Serve Communities – Build Leadership Skills – Make a Difference

-Together with an experienced staff team, groups of 12-18 students engage in meaningful service, meetings with top professionals and community leaders, and hands-on learning in a fun and supportive living-learning community.
+Together with an experienced staff team, groups of 12 to 18 students engage in meaningful service, meetings with top professionals and community leaders, and hands-on learning in a fun and supportive living-learning community.

 CivicWeek Page Block with Video